7 Itineraries for Date Night in Kissimmee and St. Cloud

 In Kissimmee:

-Start at Breeze Whiskey Bar for pre-dinner drinks and games.
-When ready, cross over Main Street and head to the right until you hit Broadway Pizza Bar, a pizza joint with a casual, vintage ambiance and a cozy feel.
+Head to Main Street for Broadway Pizza Bar, a pizza joint with a casual, vintage ambiance and a cozy feel.
 I suggest sharing some garlic knots and one of their specialty New York-style pizzas.
 Finally, wander down to Abracadabra Ice Cream Factory where your custom made ice cream creation is frozen with liquid nitrogen right in front of you!

 Get Active